Choosing Servo Functions¶

 this page only applies for plane firmware version 3.8.0 and later.

-The default outputs are very simple:
+The default outputs for a standard plane frame are very simple:

 - servo output 1 is aileron